GJWT/nodeOIDCMsg/README.md

 ## How to add non required claims

-Non required claims can be added separately by creating a new basic id token and then calling the method ‘addNonStandardClaims’.
+Non required claims can be added separately by creating a new basic id token and then calling the method ‘addNon Claims’.

 ```
-basicIdToken.addNonStandardClaims({"aud" : "audience", "nbf" : clockTimestamp + 2, "exp" : clockTimestamp + 3});
+basicIdToken.addOptionalClaims({"aud" : "audience", "nbf" : clockTimestamp + 2, "exp" : clockTimestamp + 3});
 ```